|Land Area||192,530 km2|

 |GDP (PPP)||$39.72 Billion|

 Named after the Senegal River, the Republic of Senegal has been inhabited since the Paleolithic era.

 Senegal was ruled by various kingdoms in the years following, including the Takrur Kingdom in the 9th century and the Jolofs during the 13th-14th centuries.

-began to expand into Senegal during the 1850s, and they remained until the country gained independence in 1960.
-Senegal was then ruled by the Socialist Party for 40 years.
+France began to expand into Senegal during the 1850s, and they remained until the country gained independence in 1960.
+The Socialist Party then ruled Senegal 40 years.

 In 2000, Abdoulaye Wade was elected president, and then re-elected in 2007 for a five-year term.

 Following Wade's second term, Macky Sall, a long-standing member of the Senegalese Democratic Party (PDS), won the 2012 presidential elections.
 In September of that same year, a vote by lawmakers was put forth to do away with the senate in order to save an estimated $15 million.

 Senegal has one of the fastest growing economies in the world, due to a reform program in 1994 that began with a 50% devaluation of the currency, the CFA franc in addition to the dismantling of government price controls and subsides.

 Senegal's main industries are in manufacturing: food processing, fertilizers, chemicals and textiles.

 The country has a long history of participating in international peacekeeping.